CBrophy/omicron/README.md

 Notes & Concerns
 ================

 * SECURITY: Use at your own risk.
+There are multiple potential vectors for abuse.
+This software is not intended for use on multi-tenant or public-facing systems.

 Installation
 ============